will-ing/learning-journal/git-notes.md

 [Git tutorial](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/)

+## Git Overview

-**What is Git?** - Git is used for collaboration and store files in snapshots.
+> **What is Git?** - Git is used for collaboration and store files in snapshots.
 Keeps snapshots of your coe at points in time.

 * It keeps track of the history of your files.
 * It records states of your files.
 With git e can view apply and remove the changes.